 Multinational eCommerce giant Shopify recently pledged to redirect investments to help its vendors through global lockdown via online selling.
-With an upturn in subscription revenue and many new merchants joining the platform, the company’s revenue growth has boomed in the first quarter of 2020.
+With an upturn in subscription revenue, a steady rise in merchant apps to choose from, and many new merchants joining the platform, the company’s revenue growth has boomed in the first quarter of 2020.
 It has diverted spending away from brand marketing and into improving sales channels and its fulfilment operations—making for a streamlined, direct-to-consumer operation.

 But more than simply creating a pain-free online transaction, brands have been looking to live events, live streaming, and social media to fill the void of in-person brand connection (more on this in point four).

 To try your hand, bzplayer Pro is a live-streaming WordPress plugin available on CodeCanyon that will help with branching into virtual events.
 If you’re launching something soon, nothing builds anticipation like a countdown, so why not add The Countdown Pro to a content or sidebar area on your page.
 And to publish compelling Instagram Story content to promote your events, use templates like this Instagram Stories pack by motionbeard.